unitaryfund/mitiq/docs/source/guide/lre-1-intro.md

 )
 ```

-Even though though our circuit of interest has depth 8, the noise scaled circuits are on average much longer.
+As you can see, the noise scaled circuits are on average much longer than the original circuit.
 An example noise-scaled circuit is shown below.

 ```{code-cell} ipython3